crudh/seamless-immutable-mergers/README.md

 }
 ```

-If the merge returns undefined then the merge continues like normal.
-If the merger returns something than that result is used instead.
+If the merge returns `undefined` then the merge continues like normal.
+If the merger returns something else then that result is used instead.
 So checks can be added so a custom merger only operates on specific input, like arrays.

 ## Supplied mergers
 ### concatArrayMerger